DWillems26/Modix-Big-120X-Marlin-2.1.1-Firmware/README.md

 # Modix-Big-120X-Marlin-2.1.1-Firmware
 Marlin 2.1.1 Firmware configured for Modix Big-120X.
 This is for the older version (2018-2019?) with motherboard MKS Gen V1.4.
 You will see on your printer LCD screen "Marlin 1.1.9" as it boots up.
+This is also only configured for English.
+I added multiple entries for the new menu items, but they're only added in the "language_en" file.
+I apologize for that inconvenience.
+Feel free to reach out to me and we can try working together to get another language added.

 Menu was significantly changed/rearranged, but the 120X calibration menu is near identical to Modix's original menu in Marlin 1.1.9.
 The UBL menu has changed, but maintains the same functions with new functions added.